 The Rivers Centre is part of the National Health Service and is Scotland's leading provider of adult traumatic stress services.
-The Centre specializes in the assessment and treatment of trauma-related problems, and offers a range of services from individual therapeutic interventions to advice and consultancy at an organizational level.
+The Rivers Centre is a specialist trauma service dedicated to addressing the health, social and welfare needs of people affected by psychological trauma.
+It offers a range of services from individual therapeutic interventions to advice and consultancy at an organisational level.

 Who was WHR Rivers?